AIHubCentral/docs/assets/Extra/Glossary.md

 - Free access to T4 GPU and v5e-1 TPU.
 - No phone number verification required.
 ||| ❌ **CONS**
-- Strict usage limit for free users: max around 4 hours/day, with a 12-24 hour reload.
+- Strict usage limit for free users: max ~4 hours/day, with around 12-24 hour reload.
 - It requires a Google Account.
 - Random disconnects if left unsupervised.
 - No persistent storage (files are deleted when disconnected).